predictionmachine/pm-coding-template/docs/pre-commits.md

             # - types-requests>=2.25.0
   ```

-- `flake8` hook needs an additiona dependency ([flake8-copyright](https://github.com/savoirfairelinux/flake8-copyright)) that checks for copyright notices in all python files.
+- `flake8` hook needs an additional dependency ([flake8-copyright](https://github.com/savoirfairelinux/flake8-copyright)) that checks for copyright notices in all python files.
 - Other hooks that need the dependencies should be configured in `.pre-commit-config.yaml` config file.